PCI DSS Compliance: Complete Guide

 Why do organizations need to be PCI DSS Compliant?

-You are required to be PCI DSS compliant because with PCI DSS you will be equipped to protect your customer’s sensitive card data from physical and digital breaches.
-PCI DSS will lay the framework for you to deploy new admin access and technical systems (and upgrade existing ones) required to instil trust in your customers about the safety and integrity of their sensitive card data.
+PCI DSS compliance is important to protect your customer’s sensitive card data from physical and digital breaches.
+PCI DSS standard will lay the framework for you to deploy new admin access and technical systems (and upgrade existing ones) required to instil trust in your customers about the safety and integrity of their sensitive card data.

-In fact, 30% of small businesses report that they don’t know the penalties for non-compliance with PCI DSS 3.0.
+In fact, 30% of small businesses report that they don’t know the penalties for non-compliance with PCI DSS 4.0.
+This is common because the documentation contains almost 2000 pages.
+It would take you more than three days to read it!

 How to become PCI DSS Compliant?

-Step 1: Define the scope of PCI compliance regulations for your business
+Step 2: Define your level of PCI compliance

 The scope of PCI DSS certification is defined by the volume of transactions your organization processes annually.
 A merchant or business can fall into one of the four categories and then determine the compliance level and requirements.